 - The occasional or periodic sale conducted in an open area or within a structure, or any combination of an open area and a structure or structures, where a group of 10 or more sellers offer new or used goods for sale to the public and where there are no long-term leases between the sellers and the operators and where there are no permanent fixtures for the display and sale of merchandise.

-- ROADSIDE PEDDLER
+- PEDDLER or SOLICITOR